H4HWV2011/msjarvis-public-docs/thesis/22-identity-focused-retention.md

 - `judge_pipeline` evaluates truth, alignment, and ethics.
 - `bbb_output_filter` applies the six-filter Blood-Brain Barrier before anything can update memory or identity.

+★ **OI-36-A CLOSED — April 23, 2026:** Caddy `forward_auth` token enforcement is active at the perimeter layer before main-brain port 8050.
+Bearer token validation occurs at the Caddy proxy as an additional layer before any request reaches the inference and safety pipeline above.
+The `Authorization: Bearer $ALLIS_API_KEY` requirement at the service level remains correct and unchanged.

 Identity is therefore not just what the model "thinks"; it is what survives all four of these layers and is then written into durable structures.

 ---